Kanka-max/Max-Stream/README.md

 # Neutrinos ai

-This demo application provides business analytics and intelligence for a retail store.
+This demo application provides business analytics and intelligence for a sample retail store.
 *This data application is built by Streamlit Cloud.*

 #### App Functions